WebDevStudios/WDS-WP-REST-API-Connect-UI/readme.txt

 * First release

 == Upgrade Notice ==

+= 0.2.1 =
+* Update composer files to point to correct packagist repo for WDS WP REST API Connect.

 = 0.2.0 =
 * Update to fix some security issues and work with the new version of the OAuth plugin.